DuckiesLove/DuckiesLove/README.md

 - `js/script.js`
 - `template-survey.json`

+## Setup

+Run `setup.sh` to install optional tools for local development.
+The script installs the Node `serve` package when `npm` is available so you can preview the site locally.

 ## Local Development

 Serve the static files locally to preview changes before pushing them to GitHub.